nc-bnordha/gcp-workload-identity-github-actions/README.md

     terraform apply

 The workflow YAML file is automatically written to  the `workflow.yaml` file which you can place in your Git repo.

-We include two sample workflow templates, one for Cloud Run and one for Terraform.